Module 01: Tensors

 print(f"After transpose: {x_heads.shape}")

-Understanding memory layout helps avoid subtle bugs.
-Tensors store data in a flat 1D array, and **strides** tell PyTorch how many elements to skip to move along each dimension.
-When operations like transpose change the logical order without moving data, the tensor becomes "non-contiguous" — the strides no longer match a simple row-major layout:
+Understanding memory layout prevents contiguity errors.
+Tensors store data in a flat 1D array; strides specify how many elements to skip when traversing each dimension.
+Operations like transpose change the logical order without moving data.
+The result: a non-contiguous tensor whose strides no longer match row-major layout:

 # view() requires contiguous memory - it's a zero-copy operation